gorretgolden/PythonDiscussionQuestions/README.md

 ## Assignment Setup Instructions
 Welcome, students!
-Follow these steps to download the discussion assignment repository, remove the .git folder, and set up your environment to work on the assignment.
-Today’s main topics include functions, loops, and lists.
+Follow these steps to download the discussion questions repository.
+Today’s main topics of discussion are functions and lists.

 # Step-by-Step Instructions
 1. Clone the Repository